Nahor/sseClock/README.md

 ### Building with Visual Studio (only tested with Visual Studio Community 2022)

-Make sure CMake support has been added to Visual Studio Just open the folder with VS2022 and compile
+Make sure CMake support has been added to Visual Studio.
+Then just open the folder with VS2022 and compile.

 ### Building with [MSYS2](https://www.msys2.org/) + [Mingw-w64](https://www.mingw-w64.org/)